Trump demands $100,000 fee for coveted tech-centric H-1B work visas

 "Everyone's going to be happy, and we're going to be able to keep people in our country that are going to be very productive people,” Trump said.
 “And in many cases, these companies are going to pay a lot of money for that, and they're very happy about it.”

+The new rule takes effect on Sunday and will remain in force for 12 months.
+A decision on whether to renew the executive order will be made 30 days after the H‑1B lottery.

-Trump also signed an executive order creating a long-promised “gold card” for foreigners to pay $1 million for U.S. residency.
+Trump also signed an executive order creating the long-promised “Gold Card,” a green card–equivalent visa for foreigners who contribute $1 million to the United States in exchange for permanent residency.

+The program offers expedited immigrant visas to individuals who make a “significant financial gift” of $1 million personally, or $2 million through a sponsoring corporation or similar entity acting on their behalf.

+The Secretary of Commerce, in coordination with the Departments of State and Homeland Security, is tasked with implementing the program and allocating the funds to support American commerce and industry.

 Some in the tech world are already expressing concern about the move.